Komil Allamjonov: Early career

 Allamjonov's career began in 2001 as an intern cameraman at Uzbek State Television, producing news segments for Davr.
-His work led to a role at the Ministry of Emergency Situations’ press service.
-From 2005 to 2013, he progressed through the State Tax Committee (STC), eventually serving as Press Secretary from 2009 to 2013.
-During this period, he launched the STC's website, soliq.uz, which won the “Best Website in Public Administration” award at the National Internet Contest in 2015.
+He then worked at the Ministry of Emergency Situations’ press service.
+From 2005 to 2013, he worked for the State Tax Committee (STC), eventually serving as Press Secretary from 2009 to 2013.
 In 2013, he founded and edited Soliq Info, a bilingual tax policy newspaper aimed at professionals.